javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/05-global-object/article.md

 alert(window.currentUser.name); // John
 ```

 That said, using global variables is generally discouraged.
 There should be as few global variables as possible.
-The code design where a function gets "input" variables and produces certain "outcome" is  clearer, less prone to errors and easier to test.
+The code design where a function gets "input" variables and produces certain "outcome" is clearer, less prone to errors and easier to test than if it uses outer or global variables.

 ## Using for polyfills